Statistical Significance of Feature Importance Rankings: Feature Importance Scores

-\subsection{SHAP}

-In short, SHAP averages how much a feature influences the model's prediction relative to subsets of the other features.
-It is a special case of the Shapley value, a seminal concept from game theory with numerous applications in machine learning \citep{shapley_original}. \citeauthor{SHAP} show that Shapley values provide the only additive explanations that satisfy several reasonable desiderata.

-Shapley values score the $d$ ``players" in a cooperative game, assessing their marginal contributions to all possible coalitions of teammates.
-(In the context of ML feature importances, $d$ is the number of the input features.)
-Let the value function $v:S \rightarrow \mathbb{R}$ evaluate the worth of coalition S. Further define $\Pi(d)$ as the set of all permutations of $[d]$, and $S_j^\pi \subseteq [d]\backslash\{j\}$ as the coalition of players that precede $j$ in permutation $\pi$.
-The Shapley value for player $j$ is defined as

-How the value function $v(S)$ is defined does not affect our methods or their guarantees.
-Nevertheless, here we survey standard choices for Shapley-based feature importances.
-Some works advocate retraining the model on the coalition $S$ and taking its predictions \citep{strumbelj_kononenko09, lipotevsky}.
-Others take model predictions using observed data for the features in $S$ and random samples for the others.
-To select the random samples, methods including SHAP sample from their marginal distributions \citep{SHAP, strumbelj_kononenko14} for practical ease.
-Alternative methods sample from approximations of the conditional distribution $X_{S^c} | X_S$ \citep{aas, frye}.
+A broad range of research has addressed the question of how best to attribute variable importance for individual predictions.
+SHAP \citep{SHAP} and LIME \citep{LIME} are amongst the most popular local attribution methods.
+Both are model-agnostic and entail random Monte Carlo computation.
+We provide a brief review of these two techniques, then introduce global feature importance.

+\subsubsection{SHAP}

+SHAP (SHapley Additive exPlanations) is a special case of the Shapley value from game theory \citep{shapley_original}.
+Shapley values, and SHAP by extension, uniquely satisfy several reasonable desiderata for credit allocation.
+For any subset $S$ of the $d$ variables, define the value function \mbox{$v:S\rightarrow\mathbb{R}$} and weighting kernel $w_S~=~\binom{d-1}{d-\vert S \vert -1}^{-1}$.
+The Shapley value for variable $j$ is

+SHAP popularized the use of Shapley values for local feature attribution.
+In this context, $v(S)$ is the prediction the model $\hat{f}$ would have made on input $x$ if it only had access to the features $x_S$ with indices in $S \subseteq [d]$.
+In theory, this prediction may be obtained by refitting the model on those features \citep{strumbelj_kononenko09, lipotevsky}.
+For computational convenience, however, it is common to sample the features in its complement $S^c$, concatenate them onto $x_S$, and take the prediction $\hat{f}(x_S, x_{S^c})$.
+The unknown features are usually sampled from their marginal distributions, as in SHAP \citep{SHAP, strumbelj_kononenko14}.
+Other works propose using conditional distributions $X_{S^c} | X_S$ instead \citep{aas, frye}.

-Computing the Shapley value requires evaluating an exponential number of terms.
-When this is computationally prohibitive, it typically must be approximated via Monte Carlo sampling.
-Strumbelj and Kononenko proposed Shapley Sampling, the most straightforward algorithm for doing so \citep{strumbelj_kononenko14}.
-This algorithm samples $n$ permutations $S^i$ at random, rather than using all $d!$.
-Trivially, it is an unbiased estimator of the true Shapley value.
-(Alg. \ref{alg:SS})
+Computing the exact Shapley value \eqref{eq:Shapley Value} requires evaluating $v(S)$ for $O(2^d)$ terms.
+When $d$ is large, this is computationally prohibitive, so approximation algorithms must be used instead.
+The basic approach is Shapley Sampling (Algorithm \ref{alg:SS}) \citep{strumbelj_kononenko14}.
+Rather than using all subsets of $[d]\backslash\{j\}$, this algorithm samples $n$ subsets at random.

-Several related works also seek to reduce the instability of Shapley estimates, including the popular KernelSHAP algorithm \citep{SHAP}.
-However, our method is the first to address rank instability with efficient algorithms and statistical guarantees.
-Moreover, our method can be applied in conjunction with several of these works \citep{mitchell_perms, ergodic, controlSHAP}.